-An independent proposal review is an administrative review process closely aligned with the rezoning review process outlined in Planning Circular PS 18-012.
+An independent proposal review is an administrative review process closely aligned with the rezoning review process as outlined in Planning Circular PS22-003.

-This review will give LALCs an opportunity for an independent body to give advice on planning proposals for land subject to a development delivery plan or an interim development delivery plan, that is shown in the Aboriginal Land SEPP.
+This review will give ALCs an opportunity for an independent body to give advice on planning proposals for land subject to a development delivery plan or an interim development delivery plan, approved under Chapter 3 of the Planning Systems SEPP.